NESARA: Monetary reform proposal

+Conspiracy theory

 Dove of Oneness

 Soon after Barnard released NESARA on the Internet, a user known as "Dove of Oneness" began posting about it in forums and eventually created a website devoted to it.
 "Dove of Oneness" was later identified as Shaini Candace Goodwin, a former student of Ramtha's School of Enlightenment.
 Goodwin claimed that the NESARA bill languished in Congress before finally being passed by a secret session in March 2000 and signed by President Bill Clinton.
-Her theory held that the new law was to be implemented at 10 a.m. on September 11, 2001, but that the computers, and data (of the beneficiaries of the trillions of dollars of "Prosperity funds") were destroyed on the second floor of one of the World Trade Center towers in New York City during the terrorist attacks.
+Her theory held that the new law was to be implemented at 10 a.m. on September 11, 2001, but that the computers, and data of the beneficiaries of the trillions of dollars of "Prosperity funds", were destroyed on the second floor of one of the World Trade Center towers in New York City during the terrorist attacks.
 Supposedly an earlier gag order issued by the Supreme Court had prohibited any official or private source from discussing it, under penalty of death.
 Goodwin referred to "White Knights," most of them high-ranking military officials, who have since been struggling to have the law implemented despite opposition by President George W. Bush.
 Goodwin purported that Bush orchestrated the September 11 attacks and the Iraq War as distractions from NESARA.

 Goodwin's description of NESARA goes far beyond Barnard's proposal by cancelling all personal debts, abolishing the Internal Revenue Service, declaring world peace, and requiring new presidential and congressional elections.
-Goodwin often claimed that Bush officials were attempting to hack into and bring down her web site to prevent her from publicizing the law.
-She would purport to be connected with powerful authorities and used authoritative language, publishing messages in which she "ordered" the "White Knights" to enforce NESARA.
+Goodwin often claimed that the Bush administration was attempting to hack into and bring down her web site to prevent her from publicizing the law.
+She would purport to be connected with powerful officials and used authoritative language, publishing messages in which she "ordered" the "White Knights" to enforce NESARA.

 Goodwin began commenting on NESARA in connection with Omega Trust, a fraudulent investment scheme whose creator, Clyde Hood, was on trial at the time.
 According to Goodwin, Omega Trust investors would receive their returns after NESARA was announced.
 Goodwin repeatedly predicted that the NESARA announcement would occur in the very near future, although in later years she became more reserved in these predictions.

 Barnard became aware of Goodwin's description of NESARA before his death in 2005.
 He denied that NESARA had been enacted into law or even assigned a tracking number, and condemned Goodwin's allegations as a disinformation campaign.

 Goodwin promoted the NESARA theory until her death in 2010.